MBR VS GPT | What's the Difference and Which Is Better

 Backup Partition Entries/Primary GPT Header

-GPT disks back up the primary GPT header and the partition entries automatically on the last sectors on the disk.
-That's why GPT disks are safer and more reliable than MBR disks.
-When the GPT header or partition table is corrupted, these backups will be helpful to restore the data.
+GPT disks automatically back up the primary GPT header and partition entries on the last sectors of the disk, making them safer and more reliable than MBR disks.
+If the GPT header or partition table becomes corrupted, these backups can be used to restore data.

 What's the Difference Between MBR and GPT